antonfirsov/docs/2016/07-roadmap/2016-07-roadmap.md

 * Support and Versioning .NET Core
 * Telemetry in .NET Core
 * .NET Standard
-* API's Returning
+* APIs Returning
 * Project Conversion from project.json to .csproj

 Next week we hope to show some of the first examples of what the conversion to .csproj/MSBuild will look like and a deeper dive of the new functionality in one of (ASP.NET, EF or .NET CLI).

-Let us know what your think!
+Thanks for reading this and please keep the feedback coming!